 'Florida Sunrise' has red veins with white mottling.
 Photos taken August 2007 by Jay Yourch.

-Caladium humboldtii is native to Venezuela and has small, heart-shaped, dark green leaves with bright white blotches.
+Caladium humboldtii (Raf.)
+Schott is native to Venezuela and has small, heart-shaped, dark green leaves with bright white blotches.
+Height range: 25-30 cm.
 Photo taken August 2007 by Jay Yourch.

 Caladium palacioanum is native to Amazonia Ecuador.
 It is confined to the Serrania de Cutucu, where it grows along stream banks.
-A distinctively beautiful plant, recently introduced.
-The name of this plant is "unresolved" and thus does not always show up in taxonomic databases.
+It is a distinctively beautiful plant, recently introduced.
+The name of this plant is "unresolved" and is not found in IPNI and thus does not always show up in taxonomic databases.
+There is a species, Caladium palaciosii Croat & L.P.Hannon, distributed from Ecuador to Peru and this may be the correct name for these plants.
 The plants like moist to wet conditions and are evergreen.
+Height range: 15-30 cm.
 The photos below were taken by Dylan Hannon.

 Caladium spp. is a category that includes photos of various unidentified/unnamed species.